Serial Monitor from EMF Camp Badge

 For this kind of embedded project I like to get close to the hardware, and have very little patience for learning about platforms and frameworks.
 So, off the bat I wiped the original RTOS-lite type environment off the badge and went straight to programming it natively like an Arduino.
 That might have been a bit rash, but it worked in the end.
 There were a couple of gottchas that I needed to work through.
 The files provided for the Arduino IDE for the badge were no longer compatible with the current IDE version.
 I think some odd manifest files are missing.
 I eventually just used the Arduino Due configuration and #defined in the program any extra definitions I needed that weren't in that.

 A bigger challenge was getting the display fully working.
 I used the U8G2 library, but the actual display on the badge doesn't correspond 100% to any of the pre-defined types in the library.
 I could get stuff appearing on the display OK, but the contrast was very low leading me to suspect that the voltages or timings weren't set right.
-Not having much patience to learn how to work frameworks properly, I eventually took a pre-defined display type that worked OK, and then extcted the display configuration sequence from the EMF Camp software and manually wrote the right values to the driver registers while still using U8G2 to do everything else.
+Not having much patience to learn how to work frameworks properly, I eventually took a pre-defined display type that worked OK, and then extended the display configuration sequence from the EMF Camp software and manually wrote the right values to the driver registers while still using U8G2 to do everything else.

 Writing to the display